 Avoidance of establishing relationships.
 I used to escape from people either physically or through alcohol and drugs.

 I have put up walls to stop people from getting close to me, people would touch me and I would freeze and I would shake uncontrollably.
 I used to think I was nuts.
 One time this guy put his arm around me and inside in my mind I was screaming and I felt like hitting him, I couldn’t do anything, I could not move, I was frozen.

-Many of the survivors struggled with community expectations of them as men.
+Many of the men struggled with community expectations of them as a man.

 Their uncertainty and confusion which perhaps reflects what many men feel, was exacerbated by their abuse experience.
 Relating to other men when they had been abused by a male was difficult and threatening.

 Many did not have a strong sense of being a male, their experiences equating ‘maleness’ with abuse and aggression.